luminarily/bookofmormon/_posts/2017-03-04-small-and-simple-things.md

 How is it that simple things confound the wise?
 How can a simple tool destoy a complex and terrible machine?

-In Bensalem, Pennsylvania on October 28th, Mike Pence proclaimed to a crowd,
+In Bensalem, Pennsylvania on October 28th, Mike Pence said..

 > **"Truth is a force of nature.
 Truth has a way of making its way out."**

-Think of the effort that goes into building a skyscraper.
-The requirements of complex, interconnected systems is staggering.
-From Complex architecture, foundation-building, webs of electronic transmissions, systems of control and protection against power outages and surges, to plumbing throughout with high water pressures - building are complex indeed.

-### And yet, **all it takes is a single spark** the size of a single type-written letter, in the right spot, to start a fire that can dismantle the entire building.

-Small and simple things indeed.

-## **Substance will always trump fantasy.**
+Substance will always trump fantasy.
+Trump focused on speaking to the forgotten American with simple truths about our government.

 All the establishment has power over is their narrative and illusion.
 As long as the people are kept in darkness to the substance of truth, they are controllable.
 Once the people wake up to the illusion, the vain imagination collapses and eventually the cunning subverters will be revealed.